fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 ## DESCRIPTION
 The **Set-AIPFileLabel** cmdlet applies a label to files (or to files in folders) specified by path, or clears the label from these files.

-In order to run this commandlet the user who is running it should have a AIP policy downloaded.
+In order to run this cmdlet the user who is running it should have a AIP policy downloaded.
 If no such policy is found, the user will be prompted to download a policy.

 ## EXAMPLES